pivotal/docs-tap/workloads/functions.md

 The accelerator ZIP file contains a file called k8s-resource.yaml.
 This file contains the resource manifest for the function accelerator.

-1. Download the .zip file for the appropriate accelerator.
+1. Download the ZIP file for the appropriate accelerator.

 - [Python HTTP Function](https://github.com/sample-accelerators/python-functions-accelerator) on GitHub.

 - [Java HTTP Function](https://github.com/sample-accelerators/java-functions-accelerator) on GitHub.

-1. Expand the accelerator .zip file in your target cluster with Tanzu Application Platform GUI installed.
+1. Expand the accelerator ZIP file in your target cluster with Tanzu Application Platform GUI installed.
 1. To update the Application Accelerator templates in Tanzu Application Platform GUI, you must apply the k8s-resource.yaml.
-Run the following command in your terminal in the folder where you expanded the .zip file:
+Run the following command in your terminal in the folder where you expanded the ZIP file:

     ```
     kubectl apply -f k8s-resource.yaml --namespace accelerator-system